zonomasa/ofchecker/README.md

     $ cmake .
     $ make

-Now that you have libofc.so in your 'src' dir.
+Now that you have libofc.so and libofcbt.so in your 'src' dir.

 Usage